128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-automatic    The number of threads dedicated to session processing will be automatically determined based on system properties. manual       The number of threads dedicated to session processing will be set to the value of session-processor-count.
+- automatic: The number of threads dedicated to session processing will be automatically determined based on system properties.
+- manual: The number of threads dedicated to session processing will be set to the value of session-processor-count.

 ## `configure authority router node session-setup-scaling`